-Accordingly, the Court grants a temporary injunction preventing the certification of the District 5 election results until the Court can decide whether there was indeed violations of Title VI.
+Accordingly, the Court grants a temporary injunction preventing the certification of the District 1 election results until the Court can decide whether there was indeed a violation of Title VI.
 In granting this temporary injunction, the Court is mindful that students will want to have the election results certified and released in a timely manner.

-Therefore, the Court further orders that the complaint in this matter be filed with the Court and served on the opposing party, Peter Gillooly, Chairman of the Board of Elections, by 5 pm on Friday, February 12, 2010.
-The answer in this matter must be filed with the Court and served on the opposing party, Taylor Holgate, by 5 pm on Sunday, February 14, 2010.
+Therefore, the Court further orders that the answer in this matter must be filed with the Court and served on the opposing party, Taylor Holgate, by 5 pm on Sunday, February 14, 2010.
 In the interest of judicial economy and efficiency, the Court further orders each party to file briefs explaining their legal arguments against or in defense of the actions alleged in the complaint and answer by Monday, February 15, 2010 at 5 pm.

-Failure to file and serve the complaint by the stated deadline and in accordance with the requirements of Title III of the Student Code will result in the Court rescinding this order and permitting the Board of Elections to certifying the District 5 election results.
+Failure to file and serve the complaint by the stated deadline and in accordance with the requirements of Title III of the Student Code will result in the Court rescinding this order and permitting the Board of Elections to certify the District 1 election results.